stewartsum/test-assessment/README.md

 | `""`        | `""`        |
 | `"123.456"` | `"654.321"` |

-Test your solution by running the unit test <code>test_reverse_string.py</code> from your IDE or the command line.
+Test your solution by running the unit test <code>test_reverse_string.py</code> from your IDE or the command line by running `python -m unittest -v functions.test_reverse_string`

 ## Data Exploration